grafana/grafana-kiosk/README.md

         Top Left Position of Kiosk (default "0,0") -window-size string
-        Size of Kiosk in pixels (default "1920,1080")
+        Size of Kiosk in pixels (default "1920,1080") -scale-factor string
+        Scale factor of Kiosk.
+This is sort of like zoom. (default: "1")
 ```

 ### Using a configuration file